HusseinLezzaik/Startup/Ideas.md

 22. Fix universities and research system
 23. A new programming language
 24. Merge brain with compute (like Neuralink), download knowledge into brain, run compute fast
+25. Make computers much faster for the things that can be automated, ie transform mechanical energy into digital energy. for example bash written to do things we describe in voice

 # Industry
 1. AI